Speak to one of our experts

 Southern Tanzania

-Perfect for those who are after something more raw, private, adventurous yet still luxurious.
-The National Parks, Selous and Ruaha, are lesser travelled compared to the Tanzania's Northern Parks (Serengeti etc) and feel like a trip back in time.
+Perfect for those who are after something more raw, private and adventurous yet luxurious.
+The National Parks, Selous and Ruaha, are less travelled compared the Northern Parks and feel like a trip back in time.

-Tanzania's Southern Parks are a beautiful contrast to the Northern Parks (Serengeti etc).
-If you like privacy and the feeling of space, then you don't need to look much further - especially if boating and walking activities are of interest.
+If you like privacy and the feeling of space, then you don't need to look much further, especially if boating and walking activities are of interest.

 Ben Nelson